csandorfr/PD-Power-Calculations/README.md

 # Power Calculations for Parkinson’s and Metabolic Trait Analyses

-This repository contains R code and a reproducible workflow to calculate power and required sample sizes for four core analyses in Parkinson’s disease (PD) and metabolic risk research.
+This repository contains R code and a reproducible workflow to calculate power and required sample sizes for three core analyses in Parkinson’s disease (PD) and metabolic risk research.

 ## Analyses Covered

-1. **GWAS (Case-Control Study)** – Estimate the total sample size needed to detect a genetic variant associated with PD.
+1. **GWAS (Case-Control Study)**
+   Estimate the total sample size needed to detect a genetic variant associated with PD.

-2. **Phenotypic Clustering and Progression Modeling** – Determine the sample size for detecting small effects of biomarker-defined subtypes on disease progression.
+2. **Phenotypic Clustering and Progression Modeling**
+   Determine the sample size for detecting small effects of biomarker-defined subtypes on disease progression.

-3. **Mendelian Randomisation (MR)** – Estimate the sample size for detecting a causal effect of genetically predicted traits (e.g., insulin resistance) on PD.
-4. **Propensity-Weighted Longitudinal Analysis** – Calculate the sample size needed to detect treatment effects (e.g., GLP-1RAs, ARBs) on PD outcomes in real-world datasets.
+3. **Propensity-Weighted Longitudinal Analysis**
+   Calculate the sample size needed to detect treatment effects (e.g., GLP-1RAs, ARBs) on PD outcomes in real-world datasets.

 ## Parameter Descriptions